Scalable Spatiotemporally Varying Coefficient Modelling with Bayesian Kernelized Tensor Regression: Simulation Study

-We test the performance of BKTR under different settings in order to evaluate its sensitivity to i) the rank specification defined by the user, and ii) the proportion of observed responses, i.e., $\frac{|\Omega|}{MN}$.
-For i), we specify $ {R=\{4,7,10,13,16,20,25,30,35,}$ $ {40\}}$ and randomly sample 50\% of the data $\boldsymbol{Y}$ as observed values.
+We test the performance of BKTR under different settings to evaluate its sensitivity to i) the rank specification defined by the user, and ii) the proportion of observed responses, i.e., $\frac{|\Omega|}{MN}$.
+For i), we specify ${R=\{4,7,10,13,16,20,25,30,35,40\}}$ and randomly sample 50\% of the data $\boldsymbol{Y}$ as observed values.
 For ii), we applied the model under 5 different observed response rates, where we randomly sample (90\%, 70\%, 50\%, 30\%, 10\%) of $\boldsymbol{Y}$ as observed values and evaluate the performance of BKTR with the true rank setting ($R=10$).
-In all settings, we assume the kernel functions to be known, i.e., $k_s$ is Matern 3/2 and $k_t$ is SE.
-We also include in the analysis a 6th covariate in $\boldsymbol{\mathcal{X}}$ drawn from the standard normal distribution and unrelated with the outcome (the corresponding estimated coefficients should be close to zero) in order to evaluate type-\uppercase\expandafter{\romannumeral1} errors.
+In all settings, we assume that the kernel functions are known, i.e., $k_s$ is Mat\'ern 3/2 and $k_t$ is SE.
+We also include in the analysis a sixth covariate in $\boldsymbol{\mathcal{X}}$ drawn from the standard normal distribution and unrelated to the outcome (the corresponding estimated coefficients should be close to zero).
 For each setting, we replicate the simulation 40 times and run the MCMC with $K_1=1000$ and $K_2=500$.

-In each setting, we measure the estimation accuracy on $\boldsymbol{\mathcal{B}}$ and the prediction accuracy on $\boldsymbol{y}_{\Omega^{c}}$ (unobserved data) using \textbf{MAE} (mean absolute error) and \textbf{RMSE} (root mean square error) between the true values and the corresponding posterior mean estimations.
-In the context of significance testing of the estimated coefficients based on credible intervals, we assess coverage, type-\uppercase\expandafter{\romannumeral1} error and power.
-Specifically, we compute the \textbf{average coverage} of 95\% credible intervals (CI) of all $\boldsymbol{\mathcal{B}}$ values, where the true $\boldsymbol{\mathcal{B}}$ values for the random non-significant 6th covariate are set to zero. \textbf{Average power} and \textbf{Type-\uppercase\expandafter{\romannumeral1} error} are computed for the four significant covariates and for the 6th non-significant covariate, respectively, as the proportion of CIs that do not contain zero.
-Note that all the CIs are obtained based on the $K_2$ samples after burn-in.
-The detailed definitions of all these performance metrics are given in Supplementary material Section D.
+In each setting, we measure the estimation accuracy on $\boldsymbol{\mathcal{B}}$ and the prediction accuracy on $\boldsymbol{y}_{\Omega^{c}}$ (unobserved data) using mean absolute error (MAE) and root mean square error (RMSE) between the true values and the corresponding posterior mean estimations, where the true $\boldsymbol{\mathcal{B}}$ values for the random non-significant covariate are set to zero.
+For evaluating the performance on uncertainty estimation, we assess interval coverage (CVG) \citep{heaton2019case}, interval score (INT) of the 95\% credible intervals (CI), and continuous ranked probability score (CRPS) \citep{gneiting2007strictly} of all $\boldsymbol{\mathcal{B}}$ values.
+Note that all CIs are obtained based on the $K_2$ samples after burn-in.
+Detailed definitions of all these performance metrics are given in Appendix~\ref{appC}.